faasm/faasm/README.md

 ### Compilation

 Faasm does not support Emscripten, instead we focus on the LLVM/ clang toolchain.
-A good place to start with this is [wasmception](https://github.com/yurydelendik/wasmception) which is a submodule of this repo.
+This is all built as part of the [WebAssembly waterfall](https://github.com/WebAssembly/waterfall).
+This will build things like clang, lld, musl etc. and is a submodule of this project.

 To build the full toolchain (LLVM, Clang, compile-rt, musl), you can use the make target.
 Note that this takes **ages** as it's compiling everything from scratch (it also requires subversion to be installed):